sauce-code/chessy/README.md

 # Chessy

 Chessy is a simple Chess A.I. using a look-ahead strategy.
 Its provided as a Maven project, encoded in UTF8, written in Java and published under GPLv3 licence.
+The chess images used were published under [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Prerequisites